bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ```

-## Class inheritance and polymorfism
+## Class inheritance and polymorphism

 Mind the acccess between base and child class members: